-- Open the condom wrapper, being careful not to poke a hole in the condom with your fingernails, teeth, or other sharp objects.
+- Open the condom wrapper, being careful not to poke a hole in the condom with your fingernails, teeth or other sharp objects.

 - Make sure your penis does not touch your partner’s vagina, mouth or anus before being covered by a condom.

 - Put the condom on as soon as your penis is hard (erect).
-If you aren't circumcised, pull down the loose skin from the head of the penis (foreskin) before putting on the condom.
+If you aren't circumcised, pull down the loose skin from the head of your penis (foreskin) before putting on the condom.

 - While continuing to hold on to the tip of the condom, unroll it all the way down to the base of your penis.